ssplatt/salt101/README.md

       - `{% set myvar = "my string" %}`
   - Filters
     - `{{ listx|join(', ') }}`
+    - [Salt has many filters](https://docs.saltstack.com/en/latest/topics/jinja/index.html#filters) which extend those that are built into Jinja
   - Whitespace
+    - Typically, statement blocks will just be removed when rendered, leaving the extra line breaks
+    - You can use a `-` attached to the `%` to remove whitespace and line breaks
     - `{%- ... -%}`
     - ```
       {% for item in seq -%}
         {{ item }}
       {%- endfor %}
       ```
+    - This can product unexpected results, make sure you double check

 ### Jinja Excercise
 In this exercise, we will create a configuration file with Jinja templating.